levigbeverly/levigbeverly.github.io/docs/references/post-add-venue.md

 ## Request body example

 The following request body example will add a new venue - `The Depot` - to the **Local-Show-Tive** database.
-The Depot is located in South Salt Lake, UT, is an indoor venue, and as an age restriction of 21+.
+The Depot is located in South Salt Lake, UT, is an indoor venue, and has an age restriction of 21+.

 ```js
 {